JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/The_Ridiculous_Passenger_Birds_and_Secondary_Midwayers.md

 ## Content

 Let’s first consider the “passenger birds.”
 The Papers have these incredible creatures being employed like taxis to ferry Adam and Eve to meeting places in the garden.
 If this was not remarkable enough we are told: “_These enormous birds are able to carry one or two average-sized men for a nonstop flight of over five hundred miles. . .
 These birds are most intelligent, very obedient, and unbelievably affectionate.”
-And they were “often able to speak many words of the languages of the realm_.” ([UB 52:1.5](/en/The_Urantia_Book/52#p1_5))
+And they were “often able to speak many words of the languages of the realm_.” (<a id="a42_499"></a>[UB 52:1.5](/en/The_Urantia_Book/52#p1_5))

 Can you imagine that?
 Intelligent birds, able to speak the language of the realm, take-off and land with a 2-man payload and, as well, fly 500 miles non-stop with that same payload?
 They must be joking.